EDUCBA Logo

 Example #2

-Import the data into the collection by using CSV file.
+Import the data into the collection by using a CSV file.

-Below example shows that import the data into the collection by using CSV file.
-We have imported the data into import1 collection.
-We have used database name as admin at the time of insertion data into the import1 collection.
+The below example shows importing the data into the collection by using a CSV file.
+We have imported the data into the import1 collection.
+We have used the database name as admin at the time of insertion of data into the import1 collection.

 Code: